 Myotonic MD is the disorder's most common adult form and is typified by prolonged muscle spasms, cataracts, cardiac abnormalities, and endocrine disturbances.
 Individuals with myotonic MD have long, thin faces, drooping eyelids, and a swan-like neck.

 There is no specific treatment to stop or reverse any form of MD.
 Treatment may include physical therapy, respiratory therapy, speech therapy, orthopedic appliances used for support, and corrective orthopedic surgery.
 The U.S. Food and Drug Administration (FDA) has approved injections of the drugs golodirsen and viltolarsen to treat Duchenne muscular dystrophy (DMD) patients who have a confirmed mutation of the dystrophin gene that is amenable to exon 53 skipping.
 These drugs help the production of dystrophin It is estimated that about 8 percent of patients with DMD have this mutation.
+Injection of the drug casimersen has been approved for patients who have a confirmed mutation of the DMD gene that is amenable to exon 45 skipping.
 The FDA also approved three applications for the first generics of fingolimod (Gilenya) for treating the relapsing forms of MS in adults.
 Drug therapy for other forms of MD includes corticosteroids to slow muscle degeneration, anticonvulsants to control seizures and some muscle activity, immunosuppressants to delay some damage to dying muscle cells, and antibiotics to fight respiratory infections.
 Some individuals may benefit from occupational therapy and assistive technology.
 Some patients may need assisted ventilation to treat respiratory muscle weakness and a pacemaker for cardiac abnormalities.

 The prognosis for people with MD varies according to the type and progression of the disorder.
 Some cases may be mild and progress very slowly over a normal lifespan, while others produce severe muscle weakness, functional disability, and loss of the ability to walk.
 Some children with MD die in infancy while others live into adulthood with only moderate disability.